MRcalendar/how-do-we-work/process.md

     - Plan an example mapping workshop if US has complex business
     - Assignation of User Stories to devs or binome if pair programming
     - Splitting in technical sub task done asynchronously by each assignee on Wednesday.
 At this moment the estimation can be moved from the US to the tech subtasks.
+    - (optional) adding acceptance criteria for each subtask

 🕘 **full team** Wednesday morning, meeting at 10:30 - 11:30